-Currently, you can't upload videos from iPads due to a documented iOS issue between the communication of the gallery and the browser on iOS devices.
+Currently, you can't upload videos from iPads due to an iOS issue between the communication of the gallery and the browser on iOS devices.
 We suggest using another device.
 You can go directly to https://edpuzzle.com/ from your laptop or desktop computer and upload videos from there!

 If you're having trouble with your browser, this could be due to your internet connection, temporary server issues or the size or format of the video.

 One important note is that videos cannot exceed 1GB.